MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/exposed-apis-list.md

 > The current version is **V1.0**.

-> To use a specific version use this format: https://api.securitycenter.windows.com/api/{Version}.
+> To use a specific version, use this format: https://api.securitycenter.windows.com/api/{Version}.
 For example: https://api.securitycenter.windows.com/api/v1.0/alerts

 > If you don't specify any version ( without /v1.0/ ) you will get to the latest version.